 Research objectives

-This study aimed to investigate the expression level of miR-34a, the methylation of miR-34a promoter and the expression level of MPP2 in liver cancer cells and their related mechanisms.
+This study investigated the expression of miR-34a, the methylation of miR-34a promoter, and the expression of MPP2 in liver cancer cells and their related mechanisms.

 Research methods

-The methylation degree of miR-34a promoter and the expression levels of miR-34a and MPP2 in above samples were detected. miR-34a was demethylatied by 5’-Za. miR-34a or MPP2 was up-regulated by miR-34a mimics or MPP2 shRNA.
-The changes of proliferation, invasion, apoptosis, migration and other biological functions of liver cancer cells were observed.
+The methylation degree of miR-34a promoter and the expression levels of miR-34a and MPP2 in the above samples were detected. miR-34a was demethylated by 5’-Za. miR-34a or MPP2 was upregulated by miR-34a mimics or MPP2 shRNA.
+The changes in proliferation, invasion, apoptosis, migration and other biological functions of liver cancer cells were observed.
 Double luciferase reporter genes were used to detect the targeting relationship between miR-34a and MPP2.

 Research results

-miR-34a and MPP2 were down-regulated in liver cancer and miR-34a was high-methylated in liver cancer.
-After miR-34a demethylation/mimetic transfection/MPP2 over-expression, liver cancer cells apoptosis was increased, but the proliferation, invasion and migration capabilities were decreased.
-MPP2 is targeted by miR-34a.
+miR-34a and MPP2 were downregulated in liver cancer and miR-34a was highly methylated in liver cancer.
+After miR-34a demethylation/mimetic transfection/MPP2 overexpression, liver cancer cells apoptosis was increased, but the proliferation, invasion and migration capabilities were decreased.
+MPP2 was targeted by miR-34a.

 Research conclusions

-miR-34a demethylation up-regulates the expression of MPP2 in liver cancer cells and promotes the apoptosis of liver cancer cells.
+miR-34a demethylation upregulates the expression of MPP2 in liver cancer cells and promotes the apoptosis of liver cancer cells.

 Research perspectives